punitxdev/telecom_customer_churn_prediction/README.md

 ## Machine Learning Workflow

-The model development workflow is documented in `telecom.ipynb` and partially exported in `extract.py`.
+The model development workflow is documented in `telecom.ipynb`.

 The workflow includes: